ZackBarry/infinitePlaylists/README.md

 # infinitePlaylists

 The process of discovering new playlists and/or artists on Spotify is far from perfect.
-There are a limited number of suggestions on their "Discover" and "Browse" pages, and a handful of recommended songs attached to each playlist.
+There are a limited number of suggestions on their "Discover" and "Browse" pages, and there are only a handful of recommended songs attached to each playlist.
 This project aims to make discovery easier.

 The steps taken to create recommendations is as follows: